 How does it work?

-The sites received scores of B and a C respectively, typical of a stream with an urbanised catchment that has a slightly impoverished water bug community.
-These results are similar to previous years as shown in the table below.
+In 2018, the three sites received scores of 0.5 to 0.6 (Band B to C).
+This is typical of a stream with an urbanised catchment that has a slightly impoverished water bug community.

 There is no evidence of a decline in health over time.

 Fish monitoring using underwater video is being used to document fish assemblages in Rapid Creek.

 The following video shows some of the common fish found in the freshwater section of Rapid Creek (2016).

 Fire fighting foam that contained PFAS chemicals was used at the Defence training facilities at Darwin Airport.
 These chemicals have polluted soil and ground water on the site.